Integrated Community Media Learning

 For more information: https://www.asiancanadianwiki.org/w/Jim_Wong_Chu

 “Photo-Poetics / Photo-Politics: Visualizing Social Transformation”, a panel discussion with Jim Wong-Chu, Jack Jardine and Shelly Rosenblum moderated by ACAM faculty member Glenn Deer.
-Centre A, October 16, 2014. http://ikblc.ubc.ca/photopoetics-2/
+Centre A, October 16, 2014. https://ikblc.ubc.ca/visual-and-performing-arts/photopoetics-2/

 “Asian Canadian Studies with Terry Watada, Jim Wong-Chu, and Glenn Deer” panel discussion.
-Irving K. Barber Learning Centre, November 27, 2014. http://ikblc.ubc.ca/terrywatada/
+Irving K. Barber Learning Centre, November 27, 2014. https://ikblc.ubc.ca/news/terrywatada/

 More information about the Jim Wong-Chu fonds at UBC Rare Books and Special Collections can be found here: http://rbscarchives.library.ubc.ca/index.php/jim-wong-chu-fonds